frederic-perez/AmE-dictionary/data/idioms.md

 __a far cry from (something)__ [:sound: far cry from]
 __a fig leaf__ Something used to hide an embarrassing or shameful problem.
 In the Bible, Adam and Eve used fig leaves to conceal their genitals after they became ashamed of their nakedness. _Gary used humor as a fig leaf to conceal the fact that he was struggling with depression._ _Seeking a “big leaf.”_
 __a fine line__ A very narrow division between two deceptively similar things, one of which is worse than the other. _As a new parent, you learn that there’s a fine line between looking out for your child’s welfare and being overprotective._
-__a fine state of affairs__ A situation that has gone wrong and is very problematic.
-The term is an instance of irony or sarcasm.
+__a fine state of affairs__ :two: A situation that has gone wrong and is very problematic.
+The term is an instance of irony or sarcasm. _Well, this is a fine state of affairs we’re in now.
+The client doesn’t like the job we’ve done, and they want it fixed in less than a week._
 __a fishbowl__ A place, situation, or environment in which one has little or no privacy.
 A reference to the (typically) spherical bowls in which pet fish are often kept, which can be seen into from all sides.
 __a fool’s game__
+__a free bit of advice__ A suggestion, opinion, or piece of advice that was unrequested or unsolicited by the recipient. _Allow me to give you a free bit of advice, my friend: don’t say something you’ll end up regretting later._
 __a game of musical chairs__ A situation in which people or things are moved, shuffled, or rearranged from one position to another. _After the boss resigned, it was a regular game of musical chairs in the company to figure out who would take over for whom._
 __a going concern__ A business, enterprise, or activity that has done well thus far and is expected to continue making a profit. _He sold the cafe as a going concern._
 __a golden hello__ A sum of money paid to a new employee as a benefit for being recruited by a company.